sasalatart/open-sir/README.md

 ```
 6.000000000000000000e+00,3.213056091837603017e+05,1.233370563811089232e+04,8.360685178128811458e+03
 ```
+### Python API usage

 Open and run the Jupyter Notebook [SIR-X.ipynb](SIR-X.ipynb) to:
 * Get an overview of the SIR model
 * Explore case studies

-And learn how to use the API to:
+And learn how the API can be used to:

 * Build compartmental models
 * Fit parameters to existing data